Laissez-faire racism: Meritocracy

-According to George J. Sefa Dei, meritocracy is based on the idea that the United States is a merit based society where a persons worth and opportunities are solely based on individual effort and abilities.
+According to George J. Sefa Dei, meritocracy is based on the idea that the United States is a merit based society where a person's worth and opportunities are solely based on individual effort and abilities.
 Laissez-faire racism supports the idea of rugged individualism and dismisses oppression on the basis of racial discrimination as attitudinally based and generally questionable.
 David Kelley's work contrasts this idea of "rugged individualism" with a more accurate picture of the "unrugged individualism" that allows for differentiation based on merit only in the voluntary sector of society, while still pointing out that society is not currently a meritocracy, so that meritocracy claims of those with state power cannot be held up as revealing all true merits on equal footing.

 Colorblind

 Colorblindness refers to the idea that racial differences are unimportant in modern society.
-Bobo suggests that people who are colorblind claim they don’t acknowledge, or care about, racial differences in people.
+Bobo suggests that people who are colorblind claim they don't acknowledge, or care about, racial differences in people.
 These people refuse to acknowledge these contradictions and often claim that their choices are economical or based upon similarities, not racism.

 Colorblind people often oppose affirmative action because it encourages racism against whites; claim that minorities are disadvantaged because of their own volition, accept racial segregation, and minimize racism and discrimination.
 According to Tarca, seventy-seven percent of the white respondents agreed with the statement "I am colorblind when it comes to race" in a survey taken on a college campus in 1992.
-Other studies have found that many whites who believe in the concept of colorblindness lack an understanding about how race shapes life experiences, mostly because whites often don’t assign themselves to any particular race, choosing to identify themselves instead as being simply "American."
+Other studies have found that many whites who believe in the concept of colorblindness lack an understanding about how race shapes life experiences, mostly because whites often don't assign themselves to any particular race, choosing to identify themselves instead as being simply "American."
 The notion of colorblindness ignores the legacy of racial privilege in the United States.
 Whites are able to partake in the notion of colorblindness because they are largely unaware of how much that principle benefits them and burdens others.

 Another one of the principle harms committed through laissez-faire racism has to do with the assertions that discourses dealing with race issues are unnecessary and impolite.
-The idea that race doesn’t matter, refuses to acknowledge the realities of the lives of racialized people, and ignores the fact that, statistically, race plays an important role in education, incarceration rates and terms, as well as other factors.
+The idea that race doesn't matter, refuses to acknowledge the realities of the lives of racialized people, and ignores the fact that, statistically, race plays an important role in education, incarceration rates and terms, as well as other factors.